Al-Ma'unah

 Al-Ma'unah is an Islamic sect and spiritual militant group based in Malaysia.
 The group was made famous by their audacious raid on 2 July 2000 on a camp of Malaysian Army Reserve mobilised in the early hours of the morning and stealing weapons from the armory.
-The group was later cornered in the village of Sauk, Kuala Kangsar, Perak and was involved in a stand-off the against the Malaysian Army and Royal Malaysian Police forces.
+The group was later cornered in the village of Sauk, Kuala Kangsar, Perak and was involved in a stand-off against the Malaysian Army and Royal Malaysian Police forces.
 The stand-off, known as the Sauk Siege, ended when Malaysian security forces, including the army 22nd Grup Gerak Khas (22nd GGK) and police VAT 69 Pasukan Gerakan Khas, stormed the camp in Operation Dawn.

 Description

 The group's full name was Persaudaraan Ilmu Dalam Al-Ma’unah (Brotherhood of Inner Power) or Al-Ma'unah in short.
 The group had a website which explained that Al-Ma'unah was an organisation "involved in the teaching of martial arts particularly the development of one’s inner power and the practice of Islamic traditional medicine".
 The term "Ma’unah" supposedly means something extraordinary (paranormal) that happens to an ordinary Muslim individual.
 The group claimed membership of 1000 Ikhwan spread throughout Malaysia, Brunei, Singapore, Egypt and Saudi Arabia.
 Their motto is Berilmu, Beramal, Beriman, Bertaqwa or in Arabic: العليم والمؤمن والخيري والتقوى.
 The motto symbolises their supreme power over the Muslim brotherhood throughout the country and their spirit to defend Islam.
 Nowadays, it is usually found at the religious school mottos.
 The sect has been identified as part of the Salafi Movement.